CALL FOR PROPOSALS 2026-27 Cohort

 Indirect: No indirect costs should be included in budgets.

-Proposals: To be considered for funding for the BKFF AI Fellowship, applicants must use the Institute’s internal competition system, InfoReady, and submit their materials by Monday, September 15, 2025.
-The following items are required for submission:
+Proposals: To be eligible for consideration for funding for the BKFF AI Fellowship, applicants must utilize the Institute’s internal competition system (InfoReady) and:

-- A fellowship proposal narrative (2-page maximum) in PDF format.
-The proposal narrative must provide a proposed utilization or value-add of AI technologies in instruction, course design, and/or pedagogy; and a proposed approach to student/learner ethical and responsible AI usage.
+- Submit a fellowship proposal narrative (2 page maximum) as a PDF file.
+The proposal narrative must provide a proposed utilization or value-add of AI technologies in instruction, course design, and/or pedagogy, and a proposed approach to student/learner ethical and responsible AI usage.

 Please send any requests for additional information to Eric Sembrat.